Ontario

 Stems & Roots: Stems erect, usually

-cm (40 in.) in fertile situations, or very short in lawns or trampled
+100 cm (40 in.) in fertile situations, or very short in lawns or

-situations; leaves very numerous at base of plant but fewer and smaller
+trampled situations; leaves very numerous at base of plant but fewer

-upwards on the stem, finely divided or feather-like, lower ones long-stalked,
+and smaller upwards on the stem, finely divided or feather-like,

-the upper stalkless, alternate (1 per node), green to grayish-green,
+lower ones long-stalked, the upper stalkless, alternate (1 per node),

-small but numerous in dense, flat-topped to rounded clusters, each
+very small but numerous in dense, flat-topped to rounded clusters,

-5 per head, white or rarely pinkish; disk florets more numerous, whitish;
+only 5 per head, white or rarely pinkish; disk florets more numerous,

-seeds small, flat, grayish with whitish margins.
-The whole plant has
+whitish; seeds small, flat, grayish with whitish margins.
+The whole

-a characteristic sage-like odour which is offensive to some people
+plant has a characteristic sage-like odour which is offensive to

-but attractive to others.
-Flowers from June to late autumn.
+some people but attractive to others.
+Flowers from June to late

 Habitat: Yarrow is very common throughout